CDG-MAE: Cross-view Masked Modeling using Diffusion Generated Views: Experimental setting

-\myparagraph{Downstream evaluation} Following existing works ~\cite{gupta2023siamese, eymael2024efficient} we evaluate correspondence learning using three label propagation tasks in videos - 1) DAVIS-2017 ~\cite{pont20172017} video object segmentation, 2) VIP ~\cite{zhou2018adaptive} semantic part propagation, and 3) JHMDB~\cite{jhuang2013towards} human pose propagation.
-In label propagation, we are provided the annotation of the first frame and the task is to propagate the label to all frames by computing similarity (correspondence) between patches of frames.
-The evaluation is done in a training-free manner using the pretrained encoder following the setting of ~\cite{gupta2023siamese, eymael2024efficient}.
-More details are provided in the supplementary.
+\myparagraph{Downstream evaluation} Following existing works ~\citep{gupta2023siamese, eymael2024efficient} we evaluate cross-view pretraining using three label propagation tasks in videos - 1) DAVIS-2017 video object segmentation ~\citep{davis-vos} , 2) VIP semantic part propagation ~\citep{vip}, and 3) JHMDB human pose propagation ~\citep{jhmdb}.
+In label propagation, we are provided with the annotation of the first frame and the task is to propagate the label to all frames by computing the similarity (correspondence) between patches of frames.
+The evaluation is done in a training-free manner using the pretrained encoder following the setting of ~\citep{gupta2023siamese, eymael2024efficient}.
+For all downstream tasks, higher values indicate better performance.
+More details are provided in the Appendix ~\ref{sec:sup_down_eval}.